 What is Psychology?

-Specific job requirements will vary, but some of the most common responsibilities for psychologists include conducting scientific studies of behavior and brain function, observing individuals during surveys, identifying emotional patterns, and discussing possible treatment plans with clients.
-Professionals in this field may also write articles, research papers, and reports to highlight findings with others in the field.
-Another likely task is supervising interns, clinicians, and/or other counseling professionals.
+Psychologists' job responsibilities vary but often include conducting studies on behavior and brain function, observing individuals in surveys, identifying emotional patterns, and discussing treatment plans with clients.
+They may also write research papers and reports, as well as supervise interns, clinicians, or other counseling professionals.

 Top Ranked Campus & Online Psychology Programs in Florida